-When Garth Brooks fans near Boise, Idaho learned about his July 20 gig at Albertsons Stadium back in May, at least two firsts were guaranteed.
+When Garth Brooks fans near Boise, Idaho learned about his 2019 gig at Albertsons Stadium, at least two firsts were guaranteed.
 It'd be the 57-year-old country legend's first show in Boise in 27 years and the first major concert held on Boise State University's blue football field.

 Brooks' audience came ready, willing and able to sing along with the summer anthem about a weekend visit to the neighborhood watering hole.
 He brought his usual stage presence, which is to say that he couldn't stand still as he screamed audience participation suggestions.
 An already energetic performance got turned up to 11 when Shelton turned the corner and added his own undeniable stage presence and Oklahoma twang to the hottest party on campus.

 Thankfully, the duo teamed up again to perform the song on the 2019 CMA Awards, where Brooks was named Entertainer of the Year.